Padhiver/dnd-easy-reference/README.md

 ## Supported languages
 - French
 - English
+- Italian
-- Polish - Need a update !
+- Polish
+- Russian
 - Simple Chinese - Need a update !
-- Russian - Need a update !
 - Português (Brasil) - Need a update !
 - Submit a PR to add your own!